“I’m starting to remember who I was before you convinced me I was worthless.”

 He is surrounded by secretiveness.

 To have secrets in a relationship is a warning sign of an abusive relationship.
-This is because a primary aggressor often tells a person only what they know already or will find out anyway.
+This is because a primary aggressor often tells a person only what they know or will find out anyway.
 Learning something someone else doesn’t know is called compartmentalisation and leaves gaps in our knowledge about a person.

 He shows up unannounced or uninvited.